siddhi-io/siddhi/docs/season-of-docs-2019.md

 - A reasonable knowledge of how to work with Github
 - A good command of English
-- Clear picture about the CI/CD pipeline
+- A clear understanding of the CI/CD pipeline

 ### References
 [1] - [Siddhi Github repository](https://github.com/siddhi-io)